jjarz/ooad-fall-2023/README.md

 Disability Services determines accommodations based on documented disabilities in the academic environment.
 If you qualify for accommodations because of a disability, submit your accommodation letter from Disability Services to your faculty member in a timely manner so your needs can be addressed.
 Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.

-If you have a temporary medical condition or required medical isolation for which you require accommodation, {Faculty: insert your procedure here for students to alert you about absence due to illness, injury, or medical isolation.
-Because of FERPA student privacy laws, do not require students to state the nature of their illness when alerting you.
-Do not require "doctor's notes" for classes missed due to illness; campus health services no longer provide "doctor's notes" or appointment verifications.} Also see Temporary Medical Conditions on the Disability Services website.
+If you have a temporary medical condition or required medical isolation for which you require accommodation, please contact the instructor to discuss accommodations.
+You are not required to disclose the nature of your medical condition.
+Also see Temporary Medical Conditions on the Disability Services website.

 ## Preferred Student Names and Pronouns